ircv3/ircv3.github.io/_irc/index.md

 clients should treat them.

 **Note:** Message IDs themselves are used as a foundation for other extensions and do not themselves offer any user-facing features.
-These IRCv3 specifications will note their use of (and dependency on) message IDs.
+Specific IRCv3 extensions will note their use of (and dependency on) message IDs.

 ## [Monitor]({{site.baseurl}}/specs/core/monitor-3.2.html)